danchoi/kindlefodder/README.md

 ![screen](https://github.com/danchoi/docrails_kindle/raw/master/images/screen2-sm.gif)

-The code used to generate this ebook is actually the evolutionary ancestor to the kindlefodder project.
+The code used to generate this ebook is actually the evolutionary ancestor to the Kindlefodder project.
 That code is available in the [docrails_kindle][docrails_kindle] project.

 * [Download Ruby on Rails Guides for Kindle][railsguides-mobi]